-The 12-session My Life in Recovery workbook guides readers through developing a complete, personalized plan for staying sober and living in recovery.
+The 12-session My Life in Recovery continuing care workbook guides readers through developing a complete, personalized plan for staying sober and living in recovery.
 It is used in conjunction with The Recovery Book: Answers to All Your Questions About Addiction and Alcoholism and Finding Health and Happiness in Sobriety.

 My Life in Recovery readers will: